usegalaxy-eu/galaxy-social/posts/feed_bot/galaxy_europe/2024-07-29-galaxy-aquainfra.md

   - EOSC
   - EuroScienceGateway
 ---
-📝 New blog post Released from our friends from AquaINFRA.
+📝 New blog post from our friends from AquaINFRA.
 Check out "The AquaINFRA Virtual Research Environment: Design rationale for using the Galaxy platform".

 https://blog.52north.org/2024/07/25/the-aquainfra-virtual-research-environment-design-rationale-for-using-the-galaxy-platform/